International PANS Registry

-The aims of this project are to (1) establish a registry of 1,000 PANS cases and their unaffected siblings (2) collect epidemiological survey data, health history tracker data (FlareDown app), and medical record information, (3) provide a means to link registry data to biobanked biological specimens for enrolled cases and controls, and (4) to summarize the survey, health history tracker and abstracted medical chart data collected for the first 1,000 registered cases and their siblings.
+The aims of this project are to (1) establish a registry of 1,000 PANS cases and their unaffected siblings (2) collect epidemiological survey data, health history tracker data (FlareDown app), and medical record information, (3) provide a means to link registry data to biobanked biological specimens for enrolled cases and controls, and (4) to summarize the survey, health history tracker.
 It is our hope that by doing so, we will be able to unlock some of the mysteries around PANS by having a broad view from pregnancy to present time on environmental and genetic factors that may lead to a PANS diagnosis.

 How will the registry be designed?

-We will collect quantitative and qualitative (closed-ended) survey data, health history data and medical record information for study.
-To officially enroll in the registry, participants (for cases and controls) will (1) respond to a set of baseline surveys.
-Participants will be also be asked to upload to the PEER site (2) health history data recorded via the FlareDown tracker app (cases only) and (3) medical records.
-Items (2) and (3) will not be required for enrollment in the Registry.
+We will collect quantitative and qualitative (closed-ended) survey data and health history data.
+To officially enroll in the registry, participants (for cases and controls) will respond to a set of baseline surveys.

 Who will be included?